atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

 Workspaces
 ----------

 AtmoSwing Viewer relies on workspaces to allow changing of region or configuration.
-A workspace is a xml file containing the paths to the GIS layers and their rendering options, as well as the forecast files location and other properties that can be defined in the preferences.
+A workspace is an xml file containing the paths to the GIS layers and their rendering options, as well as the forecast files location and other properties that can be defined in the preferences.

-From the menu File, you can:
+The menu File allows to:

 * Open a workspace
 * Save the workspace